 Doctors and other medical professionals save and improve countless lives each year.
 As such, they are rightly among the most important, highly paid, and esteemed members of our society.
 But when their negligence causes harm to the patients who have entrusted them with their well-being, the consequences can be dire.
 Sean M. Burke is a medical malpractice attorney who practices in Irvine, CA, as well as the San Bernardino and Orange County areas.
-Alongside Heather J. Higson and Jason N. Argos, our team can help victims of these errors to be compensated for economic and emotional damages.
+Our team can help victims of these errors to be compensated for economic and emotional damages.
 To learn more, use our online form to contact the firm or call (949) 438-4416.

 A Doctor's Negligence

 Types of Medical Malpractice

 Any negligent error in the course of medical treatment can become the basis of a medical malpractice case, but certain phases of medical care are more likely to lead to serious mistakes by doctors.
 Misdiagnosis, in which the doctor fails to identify the source of the medical problem correctly or quickly enough, and errors in medication selection or dosage are among the most common types of negligence that lead to successful medical malpractice cases.
 Improper administration of anesthesia, failure to secure informed consent before procedures are performed, wrongful amputation, or failure to provide appropriate treatment can also be the basis of successful malpractice litigation.

 A recent survey by the American Academy of Family Physicians found that no single condition accounted for even five percent of successful medical malpractice claims.

 Some procedures and types of care do give rise to more mistakes than others, however.
 Birth injury cases, in which a medical professional causes permanent injury to a child by making a preventable error during or shortly after delivery, are quite common.